CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

 7. In the **train-detector** folder, open **tagged-images.json** and examine the JSON it contains.
 The JSON defines a list of images, each containing one or more tagged regions.
 Each tagged region includes a tag name, and the top and left coordinates and width and height dimensions of the bounding box containing the tagged object.

     > **Note**: The coordinates and dimensions in this file indicate relative points on the image.
 For example, a *height* value of 0.7 indicates a box that is 70% of the height of the image.
-Some tagging tools generate other formats of file in which the coordinate and dimension values represent pixels, inches, or other units of measurements.
+Some tagging tools generate other formats of file in which the coordinate and dimension values represent pixels, inches, or other units of measurement.

 8. Note that the **train-detector** folder contains a subfolder in which the image files referenced in the JSON file are stored.